AdamPaternostro/Azure-Relay-Connect-To-SQL-PaaS-Without-Firewall-Rule/README.md

 6. Now create a SQL Database in Azure
    - You can use an existing one or create a new one.
-   - If you using an existing one the import step here is to set the firewall rules.
+   - If you using an existing database, the important step here is to set the firewall rules.
    - My database server is: hdihiveserver.database.windows.net
    - Click on the Firewall rules and set the following
    - Allow Access to Azure Services: You can choose On or Off (I did Off since I just want my VNET to access)